bladecoder/thelastline/README.md

 - [ ] Music
 - [ ] Vertical mode
 - [ ] Menu screen themes
+- [ ] Version and credits on menu screen
 - [ ] Android version
 - [ ] iOS version
 - [?] lines for level up depends on level (see NES)